agrc/gis.utah.gov/src/content/blog/2024-04-15-utah-sgid-statewide-roads-data-layer-updates.md

 category: SGID Updates
 tags:
   - roads
-cover_image: /src/images/pillar-blog/default-social-card.png
+cover_image: /src/images/pillar-blog/road-update-social-card.png
-cover_image_alt: ugrc social card
+cover_image_alt: ugrc sgid road update social card
 ---

 UGRC recently completed updates to the SGID Roads data layer.
 Please visit our [Roads and Highway System](/products/sgid/transportation/road-centerlines) data page where you will find information about the Roads data model, as well as a web service layer to the SGID Roads data and direct download links in shapefile and geodatabase format.